kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 From the standpoint of the constraint functional, these partition points mark where the decade sector becomes comparable in strength to the $\pi$- and $\varphi$-sectors.
 At $\alpha < 0.329$, the spectrum is dominated by low-$q$ rational commensurabilities with transport controlled primarily by the $\pi$-sector.
 At $\alpha > 0.671$, high-$q$ localization dominates with strong discrete parity constraints.
 In the intermediate window $0.329 < \alpha < 0.671$, the $\varphi$-sector recursive modulation becomes most prominent, organizing spectral transitions through continued-fraction hierarchies.
 The partition points therefore mark transitions between regimes dominated by commensurability (transport), recursive modulation (spectral structure), and their balanced coexistence.
 This sector decomposition, derived from the abstract functional, matches in detail the transport and spectral patterns observed in concrete lattice models.

+The $0.329/0.671$ partition is a direct manifestation of the curvature budget law introduced in Section 3: the structural curvature increment $\approx 3.29$ and the DOF curvature allocation $\approx 6.71$ appear here as fractional partitions of the unit interval, consistent with the $\sim 1/3$ structural and $\sim 2/3$ DOF allocation that emerges from the triplet architecture.
+These partition points reappear in synthetic flux mechanical lattices (Section 19.4), where chiral activation occurs only in the $0.329/0.671$ windows, independently corroborating the decade structure.
+Section 3.4 shows that these partitions reflect a universal property of recursive–isotropic curvature: all eigenbranches eventually converge onto decade closure.

-## 18. Penrose Polariton Quasicrystal: $\pi$–$\varphi$–$10$ in a Driven-Dissipative Quantum Fluid
+## 19. Penrose Polariton Quasicrystal: $\pi$–$\varphi$–$10$ in a Driven-Dissipative Quantum Fluid

+Penrose tilings realize the decade closure directly—one of the reasons they are so frequently observed in nature (see Section 3.4).
 Recent experiments with exciton–polariton condensates on Penrose tiling lattices realize the $\pi$–$\varphi$–$10$ constraint eigenvalue geometry in a single device[^46].
 Alyatkin et al. imprinted a Penrose tiling potential in a GaAs microcavity using a spatial light modulator, then pumped non-resonantly to form exciton–polariton condensates at the vertices.
 The resulting structure exhibits **aperiodic order with $C_{10}$ rotational symmetry**, with reciprocal-space photoluminescence showing sharp Bragg peaks arranged in tenfold symmetry—a bona fide 2D polariton quasicrystal[^46].

 This platform directly implements all three eigenvalue sectors simultaneously:

 **$\pi$-sector (angular isotropy)**: In reciprocal space, the Bragg peaks lie on circular rings with angular positions separated by $\Delta\theta = 2\pi/10$.
 This is exactly the angular curvature being minimized: the system selects equal angular spacing with period $2\pi$, discretized into ten coherent directions by $C_{10}$ symmetry.
 The isotropic closure constant $\pi$ appears in the circular diffraction shells, while the decade sector breaks this into ten equal angular sectors.

 **$\varphi$-sector (recursive curvature)**: Penrose tilings[^47][^48] are defined by **inflation–deflation rules with scale factor $\varphi$**, and all length/area ratios of the prototiles are powers of $\varphi$.
-This is exactly the "inflation–subdivision consistency" condition from Section 3.2: coarse-graining tiles by $\varphi$ yields the same pattern at larger scale, subdividing by $\varphi$ yields the same pattern at smaller scale, and the fixed point of that recursion is $\varphi$.
+This is exactly the "inflation–subdivision consistency" condition from Section 4.2: coarse-graining tiles by $\varphi$ yields the same pattern at larger scale, subdividing by $\varphi$ yields the same pattern at smaller scale, and the fixed point of that recursion is $\varphi$.
 The quasicrystal lattice is a direct realization of the $\beta$-sector: the log-radial curvature term is minimized on a Penrose hierarchy whose eigenvalue is $\varphi$.

 **10-sector ($C_{2\times5}$ discrete resonance)**: The Penrose structure is a pentagon-based aperiodic tiling whose diffraction has 10-fold symmetry; decagonal symmetry is literally "$2 \times 5$" built into the structure factor.
 This is the $C_{2\times5}$ sector: binary (2) and pentagonal (5) coherence meeting at decade symmetry (10).
 The experiment's $C_{10}$ Bragg spectrum and Penrose pentagonal motifs are a direct instance of the "parity $\times$ pentagonal discrete coherence" term.

 The experiment demonstrates **near-perfect delocalization and phase synchronization** of the polariton fluid over $>100 \times$ the healing length at a particular pump window, well beyond single-site scales[^46].
 This mesoscopic coherence emerges exactly when the geometry aligns with the constraint manifold: the system rides the $\pi$–$\varphi$–$10$ structure rather than fighting it.

-### 18.1 Composite Invariant and Critical Exponents
+### 19.1 Composite Invariant and Critical Exponents

 The Penrose polariton quasicrystal provides the structural preconditions for the composite invariant $I = 4\pi\varphi^2 \approx 32.9$ to manifest in scaling data: